IAEA-NSDDNetwork/PANDORA/README.md

 # Pandora
+LEGACY CODE.
 Performs some basic physics checks for the ENSDF file.

 Address any feedback to the Brookhaven National Nuclear Data Center  NNDC@BNL.GOV